SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/power_save_deep_sleep/readme.md

    - RSI_ULP_WITH_RAM_RET : In this module will be in Ultra low power mode and it will remember the previous state after issuing power save mode command.

    - RSI_ULP_WITHOUT_RAM_RET : In this module will be in Ultra low power mode and it will not remember the previous state after issuing power save mode command.
-After wakeup, module will give CARD READY indication and user has to issue commands from wireless initialization.
+In order to wake the module up, the user needs to call wake up API (rsi_req_wakeup).
+Once the module wakes up, it gives CARD READY indication to the host and the user has to issue commands from wireless Initialization API (rsi_wireless_init).

 ```c
 #define   RSI_SELECT_LP_OR_ULP_MODE        RSI_LP_MODE